egr314-team303/asu/index.md

 The user story proves that how necessary this product in the society.

 * Then we researched the source and price of this product and the description of this product.
 At the same time, we also conducted research on the after-sales evaluation of this product.
 We extracted the customer needs we need from customer evaluations, and then transformed them into product requirements for our own robot research and development.
 (For complete research, please see the complete User Needs above)

+Open Question

+Can the product be designed with only recyclable materials in mind?

+Can we incorporate in the design the ability to use a mobile phone to remotely control the movement of the product?
+What are some examples of modules that can be interchanged within our design?
+Does our actuator have to be connected to the sensor?
+Or can it only be connected with the microcontroller?

 * After collecting user requirements, we began to brainstorm and come up with a hundred design ideas based on these user requirements (See Design Ideation below).